How to Set Up ShipStation Shipping on WooCommerce

 Before you start

-Three things have to be in place before live rates can work: a ShipStation plan with API access, a v2 API key and secret, and the free plugin.
-Line them up first and the rest is quick.
+Three things have to be in place before live rates can work: a ShipStation plan with API access, a ShipStation V2 API key, and the free version of the shipping plugin.
+Line them up first, and the rest is quick.

-- A ShipStation plan with API access.
+• A ShipStation plan with API access.
 The plugin pulls rates through ShipStation’s API, so your account needs a plan that exposes it.
-Plan names and prices shift over time, so check the current tiers on the ShipStation pricing page.
+Plan names and prices shift over time, so check the current tiers on the ShipStation website.
 No plugin can route around a plan that locks the API.

-- A v2 API key and secret.
-ShipStation moved from its legacy v1 API to a v2 API, and the current plugin runs on v2.
-A v2 credential is two parts, a key and a secret, not a single token.
-Generate it in ShipStation under Settings, then Account, then API Settings, and copy both halves.
-Paste a v1 credential where v2 belongs and you get auth errors that look like a dead connection but are just the wrong credential.
+• A ShipStation V2 API key.
+ShipStation moved from its legacy V1 API to a V2 API, and the current plugin runs on V2.
+You will need to generate the API v2 key in ShipStation under Settings, then Account, then API Settings.
 This is the one that bites first-time setups more than anything else.

-- The free plugin.
-Install the free ShipStation shipping plugin from WordPress.org.
+• The free shipping plugin.
+Install the free ShipStation shipping PRO plugin from WordPress.org.
 It covers the connection and live rates.
 Labels, tracking, box presets, and bulk fulfillment live in PRO.

 Set it up from the command line